ankeesler/anwork/README.md

 - The #serializer methods should be #getSerializer so that the methods start with a verb.
 - There needs to be a checkstyle system put in place.
+- Use more package scope in the app.cli package so that the interface is cleaner.